Miro (wrestler): Professional wrestling style and persona

-Early in his career, Barnyashev's finishing move was the Bulplex, an Oklahoma roll transitioned into a release German suplex.
-Beginning in 2013, he began using The Accolade (a camel clutch); upon moving to AEW in 2020, he changed the name of the move to Game Over and modified the move to stretch the victim entirely back whilst in the hold.
+Early in his career, Barnyashev's finishing move was the "Bulplex", an Oklahoma roll transitioned into a release German suplex.
+Beginning in 2013, he began using "The Accolade" (a camel clutch); upon moving to AEW in 2020, he changed the name of the move to "Game Over".
 In 2014, he introduced the Machka Kick, a jumping savate kick.

 For the early part of his career, Barnyashev portrayed a villainous foreigner billed from Bulgaria or Russia.
-He nicknamed himself "The Bashing Bulgarian" and "The Bulgarian Brute" and, for a period of time, used the Bulgarian national anthem as his entrance theme.
+He nicknamed himself the "Bashing Bulgarian" and the "Bulgarian Brute" and, for a period of time, used the Bulgarian national anthem as his entrance theme.
 From 2017, he began portraying a more heroic character who declared every day to be a public holiday called "Rusev Day".

 Upon debuting in AEW in 2020, Barnyashev changed his ring name to "Miro", adopting the nickname of the "Best Man".
 After winning the AEW TNT Championship, he became a villainous character once more, adopted the nicknames "The Redeemer" and "God's Favorite Champion", and changed his gimmick to that of a violent man with a god complex.

 Other media

 Barnyashev, along with other Vendetta Pro Wrestling (VPW) wrestlers, appeared in the music video for the song "The Whole F'n Show" by Kushinator (the entrance music of wrestler Rob Van Dam).

 As Rusev, he is a playable character in the video games WWE 2K15, WWE 2K16, WWE 2K17, WWE 2K18, WWE 2K19, and WWE 2K20.

 In 2016, Barnyashev appeared as himself in Season 6 of the reality series Total Divas, as well as the WWE film Countdown and the animated film Scooby-Doo! and WWE: Curse of the Speed Demon.

 After his release from WWE in April 2020, Barnyashev began hosting a streaming channel on Twitch, as well as a YouTube channel, under the name "Miro", shortened from his real name Miroslav.
 "Miro" would also become his ring name in AEW when he debuted for the promotion in September 2020.

+Barnyashev appeared in the 2025 film Guns Up.

 Personal life

-Barnyashev married American professional wrestler and model Catherine Perry, better known as Lana, on July 29, 2016.
-They reside in Nashville, Tennessee.
+Barnyashev married American professional wrestler, actress, and model CJ Perry, also known as Lana, on July 29, 2016.
+Barnyashev and Perry separated in winter 2023.
+In March 2025, TMZ reported that the couple had reconciled.

-Miro is a supporter of his hometown football team Lokomotiv Plovdiv and Spanish football team Real Madrid.
-He is also one of three partial owners of the FCF Beasts indoor football team, alongside American football player Marshawn Lynch and basketball player Renee Montgomery.
+Miro is a supporter of his hometown football team PFC Lokomotiv Plovdiv and Spanish football team Real Madrid CF. He is also one of three partial owners of the FCF Beasts indoor football team, alongside American football player Marshawn Lynch and basketball player Renee Montgomery.

+In 2017 Barnyashev was presented the key to the city in his hometown of Plovdiv, Bulgaria.

 Barnyashev became a naturalized American citizen on September 27, 2019.